astronomer/docs/astro/manage-connections-variables.md

 ---
-sidebar_label: 'Manage connections and variables'
+sidebar_label: "Manage connections and variables"
-title: 'Manage Airflow connections and variables'
+title: "Manage Airflow connections and variables"
 id: manage-connections-variables
 description: "Learn about different strategies for managing Airflow connections and variables in local environments and on Astro"
 ---

-*Airflow connections* are used for storing credentials and other information necessary for connecting to external services. *Airflow variables* are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.
+_Airflow connections_ are used for storing credentials and other information necessary for connecting to external services. _Airflow variables_ are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.

 Use this document to select the right Airflow connection and variable management strategies for your team.